 Arguments raged for nearly twenty years over whether to use the site for a garden of remembrance or to rebuild, but in 1959, the church was designated Grade II listed.
 It was rebuilt in the 1960s, incorporating the base of the original tower into a design including glass walls and an aluminium-clad timber spire.
 The largest mobile crane at the time was brought to put the spire into place.

-The church was given a series of beautiful stained glass windows made from fibre glass, designed by John Piper.
+The church was given a series of beautiful windows made from fibre glass, designed and made by John Piper.
 He was an official war artist in WWII: a household name whose work is held by many galleries, such as the Tate, which holds 180 of his pieces.
 After the war, he began working in stained glass and designed windows for Coventry Cathedral, Eton College Chapel and other churches, as well as for All Saints.
 The Piper windows are an internationally important work of art, symbolic of the energy and flowering that characterised post-war Modernism